 Question from: Ahmedabad (Criminal law)

-Even today women have been placed at various disadvantaged positions in society due to gender differences and bias.
+His act constitutes the offence of sexual harassment punishable under section 354 A of the Indian Penal Code.
+Even today women have been placed at various disadvantaged positions in the society due to gender differences and bias.
 In Vishaka v.
-State of Rajasthan, (1997) 6 SCC 241 the Supreme Court opined that sexual harassment is a form of gender discrimination that undermines dignity, equality of opportunity and treatment between women and men.
+State of Rajasthan, (1997) 6 SCC 241 the Supreme Court opined as sexual harassment is a form of gender discrimination that undermines dignity, equality of opportunity and treatment between women and men.

 The supreme court in Vishaka v.
 State of Rajasthan [(1997) 6 SCC 241] tried to define acts of sexual harassment as:

-“A physical contact and advances, a demand or request for sexual favours, sexually-colored remarks, showing pornography and any other unwelcome physical, verbal or non-verbal conduct of sexual nature constitutes an act of sexual harassment.”
+“A physical contact and advances, a demand or request for sexual favours, sexually-coloured remarks, showing pornography and any other unwelcome physical, verbal or non-verbal conduct of sexual nature constitutes an act of sexual harassment.”

 You may file either a complaint or FIR for the offence of sexual harassment.
 This offence is punishable under section 354-A IPC.
 There must be a physical contact with sexual advances or overtures so as to commit sexual harassment.